Skip to main content

 Prepare your files

-Create separate CSV files for each entity type:
+Create separate CSV files for each record type:

 • companies.csv